xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Purpose

-Used if the current option's value is not user-modifiable, but is computed using a suitable XCDL expression.
+Used if the current option's value is not user-modifiable, but is computed using a suitable xCDL expression.

 ### Syntax